Sciences, Humanities & Visual Communications

 Tom designed dozens of commercialized products and systems during his 17 years in industry.
 He enjoys the process of creation and his research interests include ethnographically based design.
 Tom is a licensed Professional Engineer and served as a visiting Professor of Mechanical Engineering at the Universiti Teknologi Malaysia in 2009.

-Department Head, Graphic Design
+Department Head, Art and Design

 - CC, Rm.
 255